Conscription and sexism

 Conscription, sometimes called "the draft", is the compulsory enlistment of people in a national service, most often a military service.
 Men have been subjected to military drafts in most cases.
 Currently only four countries conscript women and men on the same formal conditions: Norway, Sweden, Denmark and the Netherlands (in the latter conscription is suspended during peacetime).

 Opponents of discrimination against men, including some feminists, have criticized military conscription, or compulsory military service, as sexist.
 They regard it as discriminatory to compel men, but not women, into military service.
-They say conscription of men normalizes male violence, conscripts are indoctrinated into sexism and violence against men, and military training socializes conscripts into patriarchal gender roles.

-While not all feminists are anti-militarists, opposition to war and militarism has been a strong current within the women's movement.
-Prominent suffragists like Quaker Alice Paul, and Barbara Deming, a feminist activist and thinker of the 1960s and 1970s, were ardent pacifists.
-Moreover, feminist critique has often regarded the military as a "male-dominated institution promoting destructive forms of power."
-Feminists have been organizers and participants in resistance to female conscription.
+Some scholars have argued that male-only conscription may constitute a form of gender inequality, as military service is typically required of men while women are exempt in many countries.
+This view is associated with analyses of citizenship and gender, which interpret conscription as reinforcing norms of masculinity and civic duty.